Asian Breast Augmentation (Implants using Armpit Incisions)

 This means the incision can remain somewhat smaller in size than might otherwise be needed.

-If your saline implant deflate, you’ll tend to know right away (especially if it occurs only on one side or in one implant, as they will suddenly look mismatched in size).
+If your saline implant deflates, you’ll tend to know right away (especially if it occurs only on one side or in one implant, as they will suddenly look mismatched in size).

 This usually requires additional surgery where your implant revision surgery incisions will need to be made in ‘under-breast’ skin crease area – because the armpit incision and insertion route for breast augmentation surgery can only be performed on the FIRST breast surgery or first primary implant surgery procedure.